This post was most recently updated on April 26th, 2019.Reading Time: 5 minutes.

-Every now and then, something like half of Microsoft’s websites will suddenly stop working – this applies to Azure Portal, SharePoint Online sites, MSDN forums and probably a thousand of other sites.
-The error is most of the time something like this:
+Every now and then, something like half of Microsoft’s websites will suddenly stop working – this applies to at least Azure Portal, SharePoint Online sites, MSDN forums, Office Onlineand probably a thousand of other sites.

 HTTP Error 400.
 The size of the request headers is too long.

 Or like shown below:

 Or alternatively, you’re just stuck in a authentication loop forever.
 In this case, you don’t really have time to get an error message of any kind – but sometimes the solution is still the same!

 In any case, this effectively blocks you from accessing the site.
 Most typically, I’ve encountered this on MSDN forums or Azure Portal – you just get a very blunt, unfriendly and quite useless error message, like above.
 This applies even to Microsoft’s services, that don’t seem to require logging in – but actually do so, in the background (like Tech Community).

 This effectively blocks your access to these sites.
 Annoying!

 Yet once again, the solution is almost stupidly simple.